 Lastly, we emphasize the word “grow” instead of “plant”.
 Tree planting initiatives are a key part of reforestation commitments and essential in areas that are too degraded to recover on their own.
 We use “grow” to emphasize that simply putting a seedling in the ground is not sufficient – that tree needs to be supported to maturity to reach its full potential.
 It also needs to be the right species, planted in the right conditions.

 Why do we need forests?

-Forests are critical to the health of the planet.
+Forests are critical to the health of people and the planet.
 They sequester carbon, regulate global temperatures and freshwater flows, recharge groundwater, anchor fertile soil and act as flood barriers.
-In urban areas, they improve air quality and mitigating heat islands.
-Forests harbor 80% of the world’s terrestrial biodiversity, and are a treasure trove of innovation and a source of subsistence, medicine and survival for 350 million people.
+Deforestation and forest degradation are responsible for 15% of the planet’s greenhouse gas emissions and are primary drivers of species loss and extinction.
+Forests harbour 80% of the world’s terrestrial biodiversity.
+They are also a treasure trove of innovation and source of subsistence and survival for 350 million people.

 Can we solve climate change by planting trees?

 To address climate change we must first rapidly and significantly decarbonize across all sectors of industry and economic activity.